caelwarner/DarknessActivatedTiles/README.md

 ## Changelog

+- 1.0:
+  - Rewrote the whole module to fix bugs and improve stability
+  - Added toggle to enable the darkness activation range.
+This allows the user to manually show and hide their own tiles without having this module constantly trying to override those changes.
 - 0.2:
   - Fixed module.js not being included in module.zip, therefore there was no code to load
   - Moved module.js to scripts/module.js